Meet the F1B Goldendoodle

 F1B Goldendoodle coat colors

-But with your time, proper care, socialization, love, attention, training, and exercise, an F1B Goldendoodle is more than you could ever imagine.
-She’ll be your…
+However, with proper care, socialization, love, attention, training, and exercise, an F1B Goldendoodle is more love than you could ever imagine.

 Did you enjoy this article?
 Join the happy pack!